 The twentieth century brought about dramatic changes in French cuisine as well.
-Traditional haute cuisine (grande cuisine) is the world-renowned food made famous for its elaborate preparation and precise presentation.
-It was the model of French food preparation until food critics challenged it for being too inflexible.
+Traditional haute cuisine (high cooking) is the world-renowned food made famous for its elaborate preparation and exquisite presentation.
+French food was considered the model cuisine until food critics challenged it for being too inflexible.

-New cuisine (nouvelle cuisine) was a 1970s backlash to the classic heavy French cuisine.
+Nouvelle cuisine was a 1970s backlash to classic heavy French cuisine.
 It lightened up cream sauces and focused on the true tastes using fewer ingredients.
 It is evident in today’s general French cooking through flexible preparation methods and more experimentation with non-traditional flavors.

 Great Facts About French Food and Cooking

 - The French eat more cheese than any other country in the world.
 They average 45 pounds of cheese per person, per year.

 - Vichyssoise, a pureed potato soup, was invented in New York City by a French chef.

 - The croissant, a delicate, flaky French pastry, was actually invented in Vienna, Austria.

 - Brazil’s coffee industry originated with an adulterous affair between French Guiana’s First Lady and Lieutenant Colonel Francisco de Melo Palheta.
 He came to settle a local border dispute and he left with smuggled coffee seeds she hid in a goodbye gift, bringing them back to Brazil.

-French cuisine is a unique, cultural experience that melds flavorful, nutritious foods with beauty, leisure, and therapeutic preparation.
-Making and savoring French food is an art that takes a lifetime to master, yet requires that time stands still to appreciate its splendor.
+French cuisine is a unique, cultural experience that melds flavorful, seasonal foods with beauty, leisure, and precise preparation.
+Making and savoring French food is an art that might take a lifetime to master, yet requires that time stands still to appreciate its splendor.
 Explore French cuisine and consider it an art, a tradition, and a way of life.